 Waiver services may be provided only in settings that allow recipients to have visitors at any time.
-Self-assessment questions

 26. Do all provider-owned or -controlled residential settings in which waiver services are provided allow recipients to have visitors of their choosing at any time?